phpDocumentor/phpDocumentor/docs/getting-started/configuration.rst

 phpDocumentor uses an XML-based configuration file with quite a few options; in this document we will go into a few common uses and how to set this up.

+The easiest solution is to place the configuration file in the root of your project with the name ``phpdoc.dist.xml``.
+This file can be committed to a Revision Control System and thus will the settings always be available.

 .. code-block:: xml
+    :caption: phpdoc.dist.xml

     <?xml version="1.0" encoding="UTF-8" ?>
     <phpdocumentor